 A visit to Akihabara district is a must for lovers of anime and manga © Vassamon Anansukkasem / Shutterstock

-The neighbourhood of Akihabara is Tokyo's traditional hub for electronics, and these can still be found in the Akihabara Electric Town district and stores such as Akihabara Radio Center.
-The neighbourhood has also become known as a centre for otaku (geeks) and their penchant for anime, manga and J-Pop culture.
-Among the stores catering to the otaku crowd is the huge Mandarake Complex.
-Also in the area is the excellent under-the-train-tracks crafts bazaar 2k540 Aki-Oka Artisan; and Jimbōchō, boasting more than 170 bookstores.
+Akihabara is known as Tokyo's Electric Town district and it’s easy to see why with stores like Akihabara Radio Center, an organized scrapyard of electrical components, and Yodobashi Akiba, which is believed to be the largest electronics store in the world.
+The neighborhood is also a center for otaku (geeks) and their penchant for anime, manga and Japanese pop culture.
+Among the stores catering to the otaku crowd is the huge Mandarake Complex, while Super Potato and Retro Game Camp are bursting at the seams with video game nostalgia.
+Also in the area is the excellent under-the-train-tracks crafts bazaar 2k540 Aki-Oka Artisan.

 Tokyo shopping top tips:

-- Tokyo’s department stores have excellent basement food halls, which are great for finding foodie gifts (or for a mid-shopping treat).
+• Tokyo’s department stores have excellent basement food halls, called depachika, which are great for finding foodie gifts (or for a mid-shopping treat).

 Explore related stories